Entritarus/hw_chaos/report/report.typ

 = Introduction

 Image encryption is a common process in modern communication and storage systems.
 It is used to protect confidentiality and integrity of digital images from unauthorized access.
 Considering the omnipresence of visual data, it's processing takes a considerable amount of compute resources.
-Chaos-based image encryption supposedly provides a higher data rate and compute efficiency than traditional image encryption methods.
+Chaos-based image encryption supposedly provides a higher data rate and compute efficiency than traditional image encryption methods, which is especially useful in dedicated applications, like IoT @iot.
 In this paper, a simple chaotic system is used@vilnius-osc-origin as a pseudo-random number generator.
 A bitstream produced by the generator is then used to diffuse the pixel data of the plain image, resulting in a cipher image.
 The result of this research is a matlab and VHDL model that implements both the Vilnius oscillator and the image encryption process.

+= Related Works

+Multiple schemes and algorithms were already proposed for image encryption using chaos.
+Starting from 1989, when Mattews first proposed a chaos-based method for encryption @first-chaos-encr.
+Later, many other method were used for encryption:

++ Using Blowfish image encryption and cross chaos map @cross-chaos-map.
++ Using two step iterative logistic map @logistic-map.
++ Chaos-based fingerprint images encryption using symmetric cryptography @symmetric-criptography.

 = Methods

 Chaotic sequence that is required for encryption is produced using Vilnius oscillator.

-== Vilnius oscillator
+== Vilnius Oscillator

 Study depends on the Vilnius oscillator@vilnius-osc-origin as a chaos oscillator to generate PRNG sequences.
 Circuit diagram of the Vilnius oscillator is given in @circuit.